osmoscraft/tundra/docs/RFC-20230527-clone-performance.md

 # Insight

-- Use Tarball for best performance
-- Adopt virtual path to avoid file name length issues
+- Tarball is ruled out for file name issue
+- Need to benchmark sqlite wasm performance
+- Need to bulk insert sqlite
+- Unzip is still the secondary bottleneck with no solution yet